dimapuzz1e/dimapuzz1e/README.md

 - 👋 Hi, I’m Dmytro.
 - 💼 I'm a Data Scientist at BigTech Company.
 - 🎓 I am studying at National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute".
-- 💬 Talk to me about new opportunities in Data Science and Software Engineering.
+- 💬 Talk to me about new opportunities in Data Science and Machine Learning.
 - 👯 I am passionate about data science, machine learning, and python software development.
 I have a diverse skill set to offer.
 If you are interested in working together or discussing potential employment opportunities, please do not hesitate to reach out using the contact details provided.

 <h2> Skills </h2>